NorwegianVeterinaryInstitute/BioinfTraining/Create_User_Defined_Database_For_Different_Tools.md

 ### Virulence

 ### MLST

-# ResFinder and PointFinder
+# ResFinder and PointFinder: ReadMapping Approach

-# MLST tool
+# MLST tool: Local alignment
 Adding new MLST schemes to the existing schemes